Intrinsic nonlinear conductivities induced by the quantum metric

 {\it ${\mathcal P}{\mathcal T}$ symmetric CuMnAs:---} CuMnAs has anti-ferromagnetic ordering, with opposite spins lying on a bipartite lattice.
 Such an arrangement breaks the $\mathcal P$ as well as the $\mathcal T$ symmetry locally.
 However, the combined ${\mathcal P}{\mathcal T}$ symmetry is preserved by the exchange of the sub-lattices with the flip of oppositely aligned spins~\cite{watanabe_PRX2021_chiral}.
 The model Hamiltonian for CuMnAs is given by \be \mathcal{H}(\bm k) = ~. \ee Here, $\epsilon_0({\bm k}) = -t (\cos k_x + \cos k_y)$ and $V_{\rm AB}({\bm k}) = -2 \tilde t \cos({k_x}/{2}) \cos({k_y}/{2})$ where $t$ and $\tilde t$ denotes hopping between orbitals of the same and different sub-lattices, respectively.
 The sub-lattice dependent spin-orbit coupling and the magnetization field are included in ${\bm h}_{\rm B}({\bm k})=-{\bm h}_{\rm A}({\bm k})$, where ${\bm h}_{\rm A}({\bm k}) = \{h_{\rm AF}^x - \alpha_{\rm R} \sin k_y + \alpha_{\rm D} \sin k_y, h_{\rm AF}^y + \alpha_{\rm R} \sin k_x + \alpha_{\rm D} \sin k_x, h_{\rm AF}^z\}$.
 Here, $\alpha_{\rm R}$ and $\alpha_{\rm D}$ represent the Rashba and the Dresselhaus spin-orbit coupling, respectively.

 Depending on the various parameters of the Hamiltonian, one can have an insulating state, a gapless state, or a gapped Dirac state as the ground state.
 Here, we work with the gapped Dirac phase, where two gapped Dirac points appear near the zone boundary at the extremes of the $k_x$-axis in the positive half of the $k_y$-axis as shown in Fig.~\ref{fig_4}(a).
-We have highlighted the corresponding BCPH dipole in Fig.~\ref{fig_4}(b) and BCPL dipole in Fig.~\ref{fig_4}(c), respectively, in vicinity of $(k_x,k_y) = (1, 0.5) \pi $.
+We have highlighted the corresponding BCPH dipole in Fig.~\ref{fig_4}(b) and BCPD dipole in Fig.~\ref{fig_4}(c), respectively, in vicinity of $(k_x,k_y) = (1, 0.5) \pi $.

-To demonstrate the intrinsic Hall and longitudinal conductivity, we show the $\mu$ dependence of the BCPH conductivity along with the NL BCPL conductivity in Fig.~\ref{fig_4}.
+To demonstrate the intrinsic Hall and longitudinal conductivity, we show the $\mu$ dependence of the BCPH conductivity along with the NL BCPD conductivity in Fig.~\ref{fig_4}.
 We find that the BCPH conductivity $\sigma_{\rm H}=(\sigma_{y;xx}-\sigma_{x;yx})$ is non-zero in this system.
-More importantly, the longitudinal NL BCPL conductivity, induced by the QM contribution, is also non-zero.
+More importantly, the NL BCPD conductivity, induced by the QM contribution, is also non-zero.

-{\it Discussion:---} {The recent interest in intrinsic contributions to the second-order NL conductivities was triggered by the prediction of intrinsic NL anomalous Hall effect in Ref.~[\onlinecite{gao_PRL2014_field}] using the semiclassical wave-packet formalism.
+{\it Discussion:---} The recent interest in intrinsic contributions to the second-order NL conductivities was triggered by the prediction of intrinsic NL anomalous Hall effect in Ref.~[\onlinecite{gao_PRL2014_field}] using the semiclassical wave-packet formalism.
 Since then, this problem has been approached using different methods.
 Unfortunately, different approaches lead to slightly different results.
 For instance, using the velocity gauge approach, a Fermi sea contribution in the NL conductivity was reported in Ref.~\cite{oiwa_JPSJ2022_sys}.
-A noncyclic longitudinal conductivity has been obtained in Ref.~\cite{holder_arxiv2021_mixed}, which is attributed to the mixed axial-gravitational anomaly.
+A noncyclic longitudinal conductivity has been obtained in Ref.~\cite{oiwa_JPSJ2022_sys,kaplan_arxiv2022_unif}, which is attributed to the mixed axial-gravitational anomaly~\cite{holder_arxiv2021_mixed}.
 An in-gap NL Hall conductivity has been proposed in Ref.~\cite{kaplan_arxiv2022_general}.
 In the length gauge approach, we find that Ref.~\cite{nandy_PRB2019_symmetry} and Ref.~\cite{wang_arxiv2022_an} also obtained an intrinsic NL conductivity.
-An intrinsic scattering time-independent photogalvanic response was reported in Ref.~\cite{gao_PRR2021_intrinsic} and in Ref.~\cite{watanabe_PRX2021_chiral}.}
+An intrinsic scattering time-independent photogalvanic response was reported in Ref.~\cite{gao_PRR2021_intrinsic} and in Ref.~\cite{watanabe_PRX2021_chiral}.